 People will work together in thriving, sustainable communities around the world, creating a balanced global collective.

-To bring prosperity and health to people all over the world by empowering women as caregivers, mothers, businesswomen and agents of change for their rural communities.
+To bring health and prosperity to people all over the world by empowering women as caregivers, mothers, businesswomen and agents of change for their rural communities.

 To empower women, families, and communities to be successful through sustainable health, education, and economics.